jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v1/9.png" alt="drawing" width="1000"/></div>